ryanchengguo/Algorithms/README.md

 - 118_Pascal's Triangle
   - Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.
 In Pascal's triangle, each number is the sum of the two numbers directly above it.

+- 119_Pascal's Triangle II
+  - Given a non-negative index k where k ≤ 33, return the kth index row of the Pascal's triangle.
+Note that the row index starts from 0.
+(In Pascal's triangle, each number is the sum of the two numbers directly above it.)
+(Could you optimize your algorithm to use only O(k) extra space?)